Cost to flip a house in Ontario

 Every extra month costs you $2,500–$3,000.
 Renovation delays are the most common cause of margin erosion on Ontario flips.
 Slow contractor timelines, permit delays, and material back-orders can push a planned 4-month reno to 6 months — adding $5,000–$6,000 in carrying costs you didn’t budget for.

 This is the section most online guides get wrong or skip entirely.
-In Canada, how you're taxed on a flip depends almost entirely on how long you held the property.
+In Canada, how you’re taxed on a flip depends on hold period, renovation scope, and whether the property was resale or new construction — all of which have Ontario-specific implications.

 Sold after 12 months → Capital gains treatment.
 Only 50% of your profit gets included in taxable income.
-The same $100,000 profit triggers approximately $23,080 in tax at Ontario's top rate — saving you roughly $23,000 compared to business income treatment.
+The same $100,000 profit triggers approximately $23,080 in combined tax — saving you roughly $23,000 compared to business income treatment.
 The math alone justifies planning your hold period carefully.

 Check your flip’s exact tax treatment — House Flip Tax Calculator